nv-morpheus/Morpheus/docs/source/developer_guide/guides/1_simple_python_stage.md

 ### Stage Class

 The class based approach to defining a stage offers a bit more flexibility, specifically the ability to validate constructor arguments, and perform any needed setup prior to being invoked in a pipeline.
 Defining this stage requires us to specify the stage type.
-Morpheus stages which contain a single input and a single output typically inherit from `SinglePortStage`.
-Stages that act as sources of data, in that they do not take an input from a prior stage but rather produce data from a source such as a file, Kafka service, or other external sources, will need to inherit from the `SingleOutputSource` base class.
+Morpheus stages which contain a single input and a single output typically inherit from {py:class}`~morpheus.pipeline.single_port_stage.SinglePortStage`.
+Stages that act as sources of data, in that they do not take an input from a prior stage but rather produce data from a source such as a file, Kafka service, or other external sources, will need to inherit from the {py:class}`~morpheus.pipeline.single_output_source.SingleOutputSource` base class.

 Stages in Morpheus define what types of data they accept, and the type of data that they emit.
-In this example we are emitting messages of the same type that is received, this is actually quite common and Morpheus provides a mixin class, `PassThruTypeMixin`, to simplify this.
+In this example we are emitting messages of the same type that is received, this is actually quite common and Morpheus provides a mixin class, {py:class}`~morpheus.pipeline.pass_thru_type_mixin.PassThruTypeMixin`, to simplify this.

-Similar to the function based stage, the class based stage will be not require a GPU, and we will indicate that it is able to be used in both GPU and CPU execution modes by utilizing the `GpuAndCpuMixin`.
+Similar to the function based stage, the class based stage will be not require a GPU, and we will indicate that it is able to be used in both GPU and CPU execution modes by utilizing the {py:class}`~morpheus.pipeline.execution_mode_mixins.GpuAndCpuMixin`.

-Optionally, stages can be registered as a command with the Morpheus CLI using the `register_stage` decorator.
+Optionally, stages can be registered as a command with the Morpheus CLI using the {py:func}`~morpheus.cli.register_stage.register_stage` decorator.
 This allows for pipelines to be constructed from both pre-built stages and custom user stages via the command line.
 Any constructor arguments will be introspected using [`numpydoc`](https://numpydoc.readthedocs.io/en/latest/) and exposed as command line flags.
 Similarly, the class's docstrings will be exposed in the help string of the stage on the command line.

 We start our class definition with a few basic imports: